bjssacademy/advanced-tdd/chapter04/chapter04.md

 ### Private data, public getter?

-A compromise is to add a method that is useful to the test only.
+A useful compromise is to add a method that is useful to the test only.

 That itself involves some nuance.
 We could, of course, keep using the 2D array, keep it private, and a a "getter".
 So the argument goes, this has "encapsulated" the 2D array.
 Nonsense and utter rubbish.
 No it hasn't.
 Not even slightly.
 It fully exposes the 2D array.